 What Makes a Good Website

-Top 3 Things That You Should Include in Yours!
+Top 3 Things That Entrepreneurs Should Include in Their Website!

 Let’s be honest: first impressions matter, even online.
 When someone lands on your website, you only have a few seconds to let them know they’re in the right place.
 So what makes the difference between a website people click away from and one that draws in your ideal clients?
 Whether you’re starting from scratch or refreshing what you already have, here are three must-have elements that you’ll want to include.